Sam Morsy: Kuwait SC

+Bristol City

+Morsy began training with Wolverhampton Wanderers in November 2025.
+On 2 January 2026, Morsy signed a six-month contract with Championship club Bristol City.
+He had been signed by Gerhard Struber, who was replaced by Roy Hodgson in March.
+On 18 April, Morsy scored his first goal for the club in a 4–2 home defeat to Norwich City.
+He ended the 2025–26 season with 20 games, scoring one goal, and was released at the end of his contract.

+He was part of the 48-man Professional Footballers' Association (PFA) free agent squad in July 2026.

+Blackburn Rovers

+On 10 August 2026, Morsy joined Blackburn Rovers on a one-year contract.

 International career

 Morsy, who was born in England, qualified to represent Egypt as his father is Egyptian.
 He made his international debut on 30 August 2016 after coming on as a substitute for Mostafa Fathi at half-time in a 1–1 draw with Guinea in a friendly match at Borg El Arab Stadium.
 He was on the bench as Egypt secured qualification to the 2018 FIFA World Cup with a 2–1 victory over the Congo.
 In June 2018 he was named in Héctor Cúper's 23-man squad for the 2018 FIFA World Cup in Russia.
 He made his FIFA World Cup debut in the opening game of the group stage on 15 June, coming on for the injured Tarek Hamed 50 minutes into a 1–0 defeat to Uruguay.

 He was recalled to the international set up in September 2021 for World Cup qualifiers against Libya in Cairo and Benghazi.
 Although he was ultimately left out of the final squad.
 He was listed in a preliminary squad in May 2022, but was again not named in the final squad.
 He called up by manager Rui Vitória in August 2023, though missed out two months later.
 He was reported to have declared himself unavailable for Africa Cup of Nations selection in 2024 after initially being named in the 55-man provisional squad.
 This was denied by Egyptian Football Association board member Hazem Emam, who said that the decision was down to Vitória.
 Morsy said in November 2024 that he believed he would not get a call up under manager Hossam Hassan.